 While actuarial value doesn’t tell you exactly what you will pay, understanding it can help you pick which level of plan is right for your health needs.
 Bronze plans, which are the lowest level of coverage offered through the marketplace, have an actuarial value of about 60%.
 Bronze plans will have low monthly premiums, but if you get sick or have an accident you will pay more in medical bills.
 Silver plans are somewhat more financially protective and have an actuarial value of about 70%.
 Gold and Platinum plans have the highest monthly payments but also are the most protective if you get sick or need a lot of medical care: they have actuarial values of about 80% and 90%, respectively.
 Once you pick which level of coverage is right for you, you can compare plans of a similar value side-by-side.

-If your income is very limited, you may qualify for a cost-sharing subsidy if you sign up for a silver plan (these subsidies are explained more above).
+If your income is between 100% and 250% of the federal poverty level, you may qualify for a cost-sharing subsidy if you sign up for a silver plan (these subsidies are explained more above).
 With a cost-sharing subsidy, you still pay the same low premium of a silver plan, but the plan will be modified to reduce deductibles and other cost sharing to levels more similar to those found in gold or platinum plans.
 Normally silver plans have an actuarial value of 70%, but with the cost-sharing subsidy, your silver plans’ actuarial value will range from 73% to 94% (depending on your income).
 This means you will likely pay less when you go to the doctor or hospital than you otherwise would with a silver plan.